-a) on a par 3 hole;b) his/her approach shot; andc) a chip or putt.
+a) on a par 3 hole;

+b) their approach shot; and

+c) a chip or putt.

-The timing will start (1) when a player has had sufficient time to reach his/her ball, (2) it is his/her turn to play and (3) he is able to play without interference or distraction.
+The timing will start (1) when a player has had sufficient time to reach their ball, (2) it is their turn to play and (3) they are able to play without interference or distraction.

-On the putting green, timing will start when the player has had a reasonable amount of time to lift, clean and replace his/her ball, repair damage to the putting green and remove loose impediments on his/her line of play.
+On the putting green, timing will start when the player has had a reasonable amount of time to lift, clean and replace their ball, repair damage to the putting green and remove loose impediments on their line of play.
 Time spent looking at the line of play is taken into account for the allocated time for the stroke.